 — Placemaking Week Attendee

 Placemaking Week is a multi-day conference about leveraging the convergence of many global issues around public space—from health to sustainability, innovation to equity.
+The conference is produced by Project for Public Spaces, and is held roughly every two years.
 Primarily geared at practitioners, activists, and policy makers, Placemaking Week provides a series of topic-specific sessions and workshops highlighting project experiences, best practices, and major thought leadership in the placemaking field.

 Building on the momentum of previous annual meetings of the Placemaking Leadership Council in the U.S. in Detroit (2013) and Pittsburgh (2014), the inaugural Placemaking Week took place in 2016 in Vancouver, Canada, when it joined the biennial Pro Walk/Pro Bike/Pro Place conference.
 In 2018 Pro Walk/Pro Bike/Pro Place, now called Walk/Bike/Places, will take place in New Orleans and feature a range of placemaking focused sessions, meetings, and workshops.